 Tupelo Press is an independent, literary press devoted to discovering and publishing works of poetry, literary fiction, and creative nonfiction by emerging and established writers.

-- Electronic submissions are available from February 1st to March 15th.
+Submissions for manuscripts are open from February 1st to April 15th.
 We do not accept paper submissions.

 Individual poems from the manuscript may have been previously published in magazines, anthologies, or chapbooks of less than 25 pages, but the collection as a whole must be unpublished.
 Translations and self-published books are not eligible.
 No multi-authored collections, please.

 No illustrations, photographs, or images should be included.

-Click on the below button to submit your manuscript between February 1st and March 15.
+Click on the below button to submit your manuscript between February 1st and April 15.
+There is a $28 submission fee.